sirpaulmcd/Task-App/README.md

 ## Learning

 I chose a To-Do List style application because I didn't want to reinvent the wheel on my first attempt at a full-stack web application.
-Although the app may seem rather simple, I was surprised to find out how much critical thinking goes on behind the scenes of a typical web application.
-To create/deploy this Task App, I needed to take in an ocean of knowledge.
+Going in, I thought this project would be relatively simple.
+However, I was surprised to see how much critical thinking goes on behind the scenes of a typical web application.
+To create/deploy Task App, I needed to take in an ocean of knowledge.
 To help get my point across, I've organized some noteworthy technologies/concepts that were necessary for this project.

 **General Web Development**